mokshgulati/peer2peer-webRTC-app/README.md

    - Toggle audio (🎤)
    - Toggle video (📹)
    - Share your screen (🖥️)
+   - Record your call (⚫)
+   - Open collaborative whiteboard (✏️)
    - End call (Hang Up button)
 6. Use the chat feature to send text messages during the call
 7. Send files by clicking the attachment icon (📎) in the chat
 8. Download received files by clicking the "Download" button on file messages
+9. Access your call recordings from the chat area after stopping the recording
+10. Use the whiteboard to collaboratively draw or explain ideas with the following tools:
+    - Pen tool for drawing (✏️)
+    - Eraser for removing mistakes (🧽)
+    - Color picker for different colors
+    - Line thickness options

 ## Technical Details